subodh-r-gupta/Art-of-Linux/Linux-commands-cheat-sheet.md

 Display the first 10 lines of file	| head file
 Display the last 10 lines of file	| tail file
-Display the last 10 lines of file and "follow" the file as it grows |	tail -f file
+Display the last 10 lines of file and "follow" the file as it grows |	tail -f file To go up one level of the directory tree (Change into the parent directory)	| cd ..
+Go to the $HOME directory	| cd
+Change to the /etc directory	| cd /etc

 ## File Permissions
 Legends in command outputs , Example command ls -ali